splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``OTEL_DOTNET_AUTO_EXCLUDE_PROCESSES``
      - Names of the executable files that the profiler cannot instrument.
 Supports multiple semicolon-separated values, for example: ``ReservedProcess.exe;powershell.exe``.
 Can't be set using the ``web.config`` or ``app.config`` files.
    * - ``OTEL_DOTNET_AUTO_TRACES_ENABLED``
      - Traces are collected by default.
 To disable trace collection, set the environment variable to ``false``.
+Data from custom or manual instrumentation is not affected.
    * - ``OTEL_DOTNET_AUTO_METRICS_ENABLED``
      - Metrics are collected by default.
 To disable metric collection, set the environment variable to ``false``.
+Data from custom or manual instrumentation is not affected.
    * - ``OTEL_DOTNET_AUTO_LOGS_ENABLED``
      - Logs are collected by default.
 To disable log collection, set the environment variable to ``false``.
+Data from custom or manual instrumentation is not affected.
    * - ``OTEL_DOTNET_AUTO_OPENTRACING_ENABLED``
      - Enables the OpenTracing tracer.
 The default value is ``false``.
 See :ref:`migrate-signalfx-dotnet-to-dotnet-otel` for more information.
    * - ``OTEL_DOTNET_AUTO_NETFX_REDIRECT_ENABLED``